A brief history of Penn Church in Buckinghamshire:

 The arrival of John Bennet as Vicar, in 1703, marked the start of a period of renewal for the church.
 He put in the one handed clock which we still have on the tower and put in 5 new bells in 1702.
 The royal coat of arms was an obligatory display of Anglican allegiance to the crown, and Queen Anne’s survive to this day on the wall of the nave.

-In 1731, the last male Penn died and was succeeded by Sir Nathaniel Curzon, his bother-in –law.
+In 1731, the last male Penn died and was succeeded by Sir Nathaniel Curzon, his brother-in –law.
 There was also a serious fire at this time and the result was radical alterations to the building in 1736.
 The nave roof was raised several feet and extended out over the south aisle, reusing the fine medieval roof timbers resting on the original carved and painted stone corbels .
 The chancel and Lady Chapel were taken down to window-sill level and rebuilt in brick with the chancel extended again by six feet to the east with a new east window, and the medieval chancl arch was replaced by the present, much larger, roundheaded arch.
 The two Ziegler paintings, which can be seen on the cross aisle pillars, record the appearance of the church for the next century or so, a period when the sermon was all important.
 The very fine 18th century Curzon and 19th century Howe family monuments still dominate the chancel walls.

 William Penn, the Quaker, who founded Pennsylvania, had close connections with this parish.
 His first wife was living at Tyler End Green in Penn for two years before they were married and he assumed he was related to the Penn family who owned the church.
 He used the same coat of arms, differenced to indicate a cadet branch.
 In the 1750s, a vault was dug under the centre aisle of the nave to take the coffins of William Penn the Quaker’s grandsons.
 In 1797, another vault was dug under the extended chancel for members of the Curzon and Howe families and it was then that the Vicar reported the date 1177 on a foundation stone..